Speech: Development

 Most human children develop proto-speech babbling behaviors when they are four to six months old.
 Most will begin saying their first words at some point during the first year of life.
-Typical children progress through two or three word phrases before they are three to short sentences by four years of age.
+Typical children progress through two or three word phrases before three years of age followed by short sentences by four years of age.

 Repetition

 In speech repetition, speech being heard is quickly turned from sensory input into motor instructions needed for its immediate or delayed vocal imitation (in phonological memory).
 This type of mapping plays a key role in enabling children to expand their spoken vocabulary.
 Masur (1995) found that how often children repeat novel words versus those they already have in their lexicon is related to the size of their lexicon later on, with young children who repeat more novel words having a larger lexicon later in development.
 Speech repetition could help facilitate the acquisition of this larger lexicon.